HackerHansen/NotesOverlay/README.md

 ```

 Run the program, select the file, and press the cycle key (numpad2 by default) to cycle through chunks of text.

+If you're screensharing and would not like viewers to see the notes, make sure you're sharing only the presentation window and not your entire screen.